 - The web app (called the Client in OIDC terms) initiates the authentication request by redirecting the user-agent (browser) to Auth0 (the Authorization Server in OIDC terms).

 - Auth0 authenticates the user (via the user-agent).
-The first time the user goes through this flow a consent page will be shown where the permissions that will be given to the Client are listed (for example, post messages, list contacts).
+The first time the user goes through this flow a consent page will be shown where the permissions that will be given to the Application are listed (for example, post messages, list contacts).
 The user logs in to the service (unless they are already logged in) and authorizes the application access.

 client_secret), and asks for a token.

-- Auth0 authenticates the Client (using the
+- Auth0 authenticates the Application (using the

 client_secret) and validates the authorization code.
 If valid, Auth0 responds back with an ID Token.